 Autoplay videos and Wi-Fi Assist

 Folks who enable autoplay videos but are concerned about their mobile data consumption are advised to choose the On Wi-Fi Connections Only option.
-Which brings me to iOS 9 and its new feature called Wi-Fi Assist.
+Which brings me to the feature called Wi-Fi Assist.
 Wi-Fi Assist automatically switches to your carrier’s data network whenever it detects a poor Wi-Fi connection.